Skip links

 The UK is to introduce CBAM to deter UK businesses buying-up goods from other countries which have loose green environmental restrictions on their own importers.
 It also helps level-up the playing field for UK businesses which are subject to the Emissions Trading Scheme.

-The UK’s CBAM will impose carbon taxes on imports for seven sectors:
+The UK’s CBAM will impose carbon taxes on imports for five sectors:

 1. aluminium